kiegroup/dashboard-builder/modules/README.md

 * Additional configuration for Maven:

-  In order to run the application the following environment variable must be set with de suggested values:
+  In order to run the application the following environment variable must be set with the suggested values:

     MAVEN_OPTS=-Xms1024M -Xmx3072M -XX:MaxPermSize=512m

-DB Configuration
+Database setup
 -------------------------

 Two maven profiles are provided for development purposes "postgres" and "h2".